What Is the Keto Diet?

 For Cyclical Ketogenic Diet:

-●Ketogenic dieting entails very low-carbohydrate intake, along with higher fat and protein intakes.
+●Ketogenic dieting entails very low-carbohydrate intake, along with higher fat and moderate protein intakes.

-● There are three types of ketogenic diets that you can use to reach your physique and performance goals.
+● here are three types of ketogenic diets that you can use to reach your physique and performance goals.

-○ Targeted Ketogenic Diet (TKD)—A TKD is sort of a middle-of-the-road approach to ketogenic dieting as it allows for timely carbohydrate refeeds (particularly before and/or after an intense training session).
+○ Targeted Ketogenic Diet (TKD): A TKD is sort of a middle-of-the-road approach to ketogenic dieting.
+TKD allows for timely carbohydrate refeeds (particularly before and/or after an intense training session).
 This is generally best for moderately active individuals who train hard several times per week.